1961 U.S. Figure Skating Championships: Ice dancing (Silver dance)

-Ladies

 Aftermath

 Following the U.S. Championships, all the top skaters with the exception of Brown (who was ill; his place was taken by fourth-place finisher Ramsay) took part in the North American Figure Skating Championships in Philadelphia, where Owen captured the ladies title.
 The team then immediately departed for the World Figure Skating Championships in Prague on February 14, 1961, on board Sabena Flight 548.
 However, they never arrived; their flight crashed near Brussels, Belgium the next morning, killing all on board (including coaches, officials, and family members).
 The few team members who had not made the trip included skater Brown, and coach Ronald Ludington (who was unable to afford the travel expenses).

 The U.S. Figure Skating Memorial Fund was established eight days after the crash by F. Ritter Shumway, then-president of the USFSA, and the fund has continued to this day.
 Its purpose is to provide help to promising skaters who lack funding for equipment.
 Peggy Fleming and Scott Hamilton are among future champions who have credited the memorial fund with being vital to their careers.
 RISE, a documentary film about the 1961 team, was released on February 17, 2011, two days after the 50th anniversary of the crash.